Microsoft/azure-docs.cs-cz/articles/cognitive-services/Computer-vision/QuickStarts/CSharp-analyze.md

                     "Ocp-Apim-Subscription-Key", subscriptionKey);

                 // Request parameters.
-A third optional parameter is "details". string requestParameters =
+A third optional parameter is "details".
+                // The Analyze Image method returns information about the following
+                // visual features:
+                // Categories:  categorizes image content according to a
+                //              taxonomy defined in documentation.
+                // Description: describes the image content with a complete
+                //              sentence in supported languages.
+                // Color:       determines the accent color, dominant color,
+                //              and whether an image is black & white. string requestParameters =
                     "visualFeatures=Categories,Description,Color";

-                // Assemble the URI for the REST API Call. string uri = uriBase + "?" + requestParameters;
+                // Assemble the URI for the REST API method. string uri = uriBase + "?" + requestParameters;

                 HttpResponseMessage response;

+                // Read the contents of the specified local image
+                // into a byte array.
-                // Request body.
-Posts a locally stored JPEG image. byte[] byteData = GetImageAsByteArray(imageFilePath);
+                byte[] byteData = GetImageAsByteArray(imageFilePath);

-                using (ByteArrayContent content = new ByteArrayContent(byteData))
+                // Add the byte array as an octet stream to the request body. using (ByteArrayContent content = new ByteArrayContent(byteData))
                 {
-                    // This example uses content type "application/octet-stream".
+                    // This example uses the "application/octet-stream" content type.
                     // The other content types you can use are "application/json"
                     // and "multipart/form-data".
                     content.Headers.ContentType =
                         new MediaTypeHeaderValue("application/octet-stream");

-                    // Make the REST API call.
-                    response = await client.PostAsync(uri, content);
+                    // Asynchronously call the REST API method. response = await client.PostAsync(uri, content);
                 }

-                // Get the JSON response.
+                // Asynchronously get the JSON response.
                 string contentString = await response.Content.ReadAsStringAsync();

                 // Display the JSON response.